Ghana: Architecture

 There are two types of construction: the series of adjacent buildings in an enclosure around a common, and the round huts with grass roof.
 The round huts with grass roof architecture are situated in the northern regions, while the series of adjacent buildings are in the southern regions.
 Postmodern architecture and high-tech architecture buildings are in the southern regions, while heritage sites are evident in the more than 30 forts and castles in the country, such as Fort William and Fort Amsterdam.
 Ghana has museums that are situated inside castles, and two are situated inside a fort.
 The Military Museum and the National Museum organise temporary exhibitions.

 Ghana has museums that allow an in-depth look at specific regions, with a number of museums providing insight into the traditions and history of the geographical areas.
-The Cape Coast Castle Museum and St. Georges Castle (Elmina Castle) Museum offer guided tours.
+The Cape Coast Castle Museum and St. George's Castle (Elmina Castle) Museum offer guided tours.
 The Museum of Science and Technology provides its visitors with a look into the domain of scientific development.